Saturday, February 24, 2024

 One of the characteristics that separates the modern Isekai trend of Anime/LNs from older classical stories the word applies to, both in Japan and in the West, is how modern Isekai protagonists are Nerds who are very Genre Savvy about the kind of story they’ve been thrown into, a more subversive one may have them be a bit Wrong Genre Savvy sometimes, but still the concept itself is far from alien to them.

 However, George MacDonald and Frank L Baum and J.R.R.
 Tolkien and C.S.
-Lewis wrote stories about protagonists who go on a fantastical Journey to learn not to show off what they already know.
-And so Narnia works as a Christian story the way it does because the Pennevises are not very Biblically or Theologically Literate, Narnia has to teach these children what modern education neglects.
+Lewis wrote stories about protagonists who go on a fantastical Journey to learn rather then to show off what they already know (and 90s Shoujo Isekai was largely the same).
+And so Narnia works as a Christian story the way it does because the Pennevises are not very Biblically or Theologically Literate, Narnia has to teach these children what modern education (in Lewis's view) neglects.

 And yet I as a Christian who has a lot of theological and doctrinal disagreements with Tolkien and Lewis even though I’m a fan of their fiction, feel like the Modern Anime Isekai approach is actually a better framework for Christian Fiction because you can frame it as a missionary journey, a quartet of modern Christian Nerds like myself sent to like Paul and Barnabas bring The Gospel to people that hadn’t heard it yet.

 And speaking of Furry Bait, I want to rant about the whole “Aslan is Jesus’s Furrsona'' issue.
-A few different animals you can find Biblical Justification for making a symbol for Jesus, but a Lion is the last one I would chose to outright make Jesus’s Animal form, and the reason why is reflected in the Text of Narnia itself, every time they emphasize that Alsam is “Wild” it makes me uncomfortable, that sounds like the characterization of a Pagan god not Jesus.
+There are a few different animals you can find Biblical Justification for making a symbol for Jesus, but a Lion is the last one I would chose to outright make Jesus’s Animal form, and the reason why is reflected in the Text of Narnia itself, every time they emphasize that Aslan is “Wild” it makes me uncomfortable, that sounds like the characterization of a Pagan god not Jesus.

-Revelation 5 tells us what animal Jesus’s Fursona would be in verses 5 and 6.
+Revelation 5 tells us what animal Jesus’s Fursona would be in verses 5 and 6, the same passage that is also the main Biblical basis for associating Lion imagery with Jesus.

 And one of the elders saith unto me, "Weep not: behold, the Lion of the tribe of Juda, the Root of David, hath prevailed to open the book, and to loose the seven seals thereof."